Elijah in the Bible

 Verse ConceptsRainDivine DirectionGod Sending RainPeople Made KnownGod Controlling The Rain

-And as Obadiah was on the way, behold, Elijah met him; and he knew him, and fell on his face, and said, Is it indeed thou, my lord Elijah?
+And so it was, as Obadiah was on the road, that lo!
+Elijah, met him, - and he recognised him, and fell upon his face, and said - Now art, thou, my lord Elijah?

 Verse ConceptsWalkingRecognising PeopleIs It Really?